darklaunch/darklaunch.com/blog/2011/05/23/javascript-distinguish-between-array-or-object.md

+# JavaScript isArray type to distinguish between array or object

 The typeof operator will say that an array is an "object".
 To accurately identify an array from an object in JavaScript, use the following solution:

 ```javascript